survivejs/site/posts/43-survivejs210.md

 I still have improvements planned.
 I've listed these based on priority:

 * Complete the book split.
-I'll drop the Webpack bits from this book and provide you a boilerplate instead.
+I'll drop the webpack bits from this book and provide you a boilerplate instead.
 This means the readers get faster to the React bits.
 This decreases the weight of the book somewhat and makes room for more goodies and growth.
 * Port book content to Redux.
 I have prepared both [vanilla and Immutable.js versions of Kanban](https://github.com/survivejs-demos/redux-demo) to prepare for this.
 * Write **async** appendix.
 This would show how to deal with asynchronous concerns through Alt.
 It's a common problem and worth covering.